curvedinf/hypercells/README.md

 ## About

-Hypercells allows you to easily add infinite-scrolling lists to your template-based Django application's user interface.
+Hypercells allows you to easily add infinite-scrolling lists based on QuerySet data to your template-based Django application's user interface.
 Each Hypercells section or "context" consumes a QuerySet and automatically configures itself to display results.
 As a user scrolls, the interface is updated behind the scenes by an automatically-configured REST API.
 Care has been given to optimize the way Hypercells uses a QuerySet to maximize performance for complex lookups.
 By default Hypercells provides a column and row view, but it is configurable to meet virtually any requirement.